 Anyway, I digress.

+One of the great things about the database budget constraint we set for the test was that it was reasonable.
 We couldn't go berserk, but we still had a wide array of options available, and we could get creative in our solution architecture.
 We considered sharding, but in the end, given the read-heavy workload of the test, we decided that a single replica set, including some read-only secondary nodes, would do the job nicely (the Cloudize API Framework makes it really simple to automatically distribute read load evenly across your secondaries, of course, only if that's what you want to do).

 The results were truly impressive.
 We ran some calibration tests, and from those, we determined how many load-testing applications we needed to have running simultaneously to produce the desired load.
 We scaled the client applications and watched as the API scaled up to meet the demand.
 Within a few minutes, the test was at full capacity, with over 17,500 requests per second being served by API (that's over 1 million requests per minute - not bad considering the budget constraints).